av9ash/reinforcement/README.md

 </ol>
 <br>
 <br>
 To start the execution, you will first need to run <b>"server.py"</b>.
 This will generate a random environment which can be run in Gazebo using launch file <b>"maze.launch"</b>.
 This will also generate partial PDDL problem file with objects and initial state.
-You can specify the number of subjects using the  argument "-sub".
-To enable the turtlebot3 to move, you will need to run move_tbot3.py
+You can specify the number of subjects using the  argument "-sub". "move_tbot3.py" contains services to enable Turtlebot3 to move around.
 <br>
 <ul>
 <li>To run server file, execute <b>rosrun reinforcement server.py</b>